Club Atleta de los Astilleros del Nervión: Golden age

 As Club Atleta had no rivals in the city, the only matches they played against other teams were the ones where they faced English sailors who came to Bilbao in MacAndrews ships or crews of English ships who had set sail from Portsmouth and Southampton carrying miners, engineers and coal from the north-east of England.
 These miners, who had only seen the sea for the previous week, were desperate to leave the ships and find a patch of grass to play their favorite sports.
 The ships would enter the estuary of the Nervión river and dock next to the iron factories of the Nervión shipbuilding yards.
 Their football games were held on the quay next to the riverbank (the quay ran along the left bank of Nervión), also known as La Campa de los Ingleses, earning its name from the fact that this quay housed a British cemetery from the 17th century until 1908.
 In addition to the cemetery, the quay was at one point used as a runway for aeroplanes, but most importantly, it became a makeshift football pitch in the late 19th century.
 Local newspapers report several of these encounters, especially against the crew of the British Royal Navy.
 Those first meetings ended up promoting what would later become the sport of football in the city and in the country.

 By 1892 the sheer quantity of Englishmen playing football on La Campa de los Ingleses meant that they had to move to another pitch that could properly accommodate the growing population of Brits.
 On 18 November 1892, the secretary of Club Atleta, Enrique Jones Bird, requested in writing to the Civil Government and the mayor of Leioa for permission to use the Lamiako Hippodrome as a football pitch from November to April (at the time, football was only played in the winter while cricket was the sport that occupied the summer).
-Permission was duly granted when the Civil Government authorized Club Atleta to play matches in Lamiako during "the entire football season", from 8 December to April 1 (actually, it ended on 2 February) and thus, the Hippodrome of Lamiako became the new home of organized football in the Basque Country, holding matches between Bird's club and a new company, the Bilbao Football Club, which was also made up of British residents in the region, but not linked to the shipyards, such as Alfredo Mills.
+Permission was duly granted when the Civil Government authorized Club Atleta to play matches in Lamiako during "the entire football season", from 8 December to April 1 (actually, it ended on 2 February) and thus, the Hippodrome of Lamiako became the new home of organized football in the Basque Country, holding matches between Bird's club and a new company, the Bilbao Football Club, which was also made up of British residents in the region, but not linked to the shipyards, such as Alfred Mills.